zkSoju/zettle/Fleeting Notes/It is difficult to fix MEV so how do we mitigate it.md

 Status:
 Tags: #mev

-# It is difficult to fix MEV so how do we mitigate it?
+# It is difficult to fix MEV so how do we mitigate it
 - MEV at a large scale may make "tax" on Ethereum users unbearable
 - Impaired UX and stall ETH network effects
 - Better application design